SAP-samples/cloud-messaging-handsonsapdev/README.md

 ## Description

-For the host and participants of the [Hands-on SAP Dev](https://www.youtube.com/playlist?list=PL6RpkC85SLQABOpzhd7WI-hMpy99PxUo0) live stream show to share discoveries & scripting efforts in the collective dive into messaging on SAP Cloud Platform - specifically in the
+For the host and participants of the [Hands-on SAP Dev](https://www.youtube.com/playlist?list=PL6RpkC85SLQABOpzhd7WI-hMpy99PxUo0) live stream show to share discoveries & scripting efforts in the collective dive into messaging on SAP Business Technology Platform - specifically in the
 [Diving into messaging on SAP Business Technology Platform](https://www.youtube.com/playlist?list=PL6RpkC85SLQCf--P9o7DtfjEcucimapUf) series.

 **New (30 Oct 2020)** For the current [Graphing SAP Enterprise Messaging Artifacts](https://www.youtube.com/playlist?list=PL6RpkC85SLQB9d462qCFLv2BW4o37ZaIC) miniseries, there's a new [graphing](graphing/) subdirectory in this repo, with its own README with info on the tools, and all the resources we're creating together.